olefm-dev/ematrix-taskmanager/README.md

 - **Share Links & Requested Tasks** 🔗: Generate public links for others to submit tasks, which you can accept into your matrix
 - **Drag-and-Drop** 🖱️: Seamlessly move tasks between quadrants
 - **Responsive Design** 📱: Works great on mobile and desktop
+- **Admin** 👑: Now with an admin panel for creating multiple users with separate tasks

 ## Installation